 |Popular channels||ESPN, Disney Channel, TBS||NBC, NFL Network, TNT, USA||Comedy Central, FS1, Nick Jr.|

-If you fancy what you see with Sling Blue and Sling Orange, you can opt to go for both by subscribing to Sling Orange + Blue, which combines the Orange and Blue plans.
+If you like what you see with Sling Blue and Sling Orange, you can opt to go for both by subscribing to Sling Orange + Blue, which combines the Orange and Blue plans.
 Sling Orange + Blue also joins other features.
-For example, Sling Blue’s 3 simultaneous screens are added to Sling Orange’s 1 — so you can watch on 4 devices with Sling’s premium plan.
-There is also Sling TV Latino, which you can learn more about here.
+For example, Sling Blue’s three simultaneous screens are added to Sling Orange’s one so you can watch on

 Sling Orange has over 30 channels, whereas Sling Blue provides upwards of 50.
-Aside from the difference in the number of channels, the greatest distinction between the Sling Orange and Sling Blue plans are the Disney-owned networks (Disney Channel, ESPN, ESPN 2, and ESPN 3) that come with Sling Orange.
+Aside from the difference in the number of channels, the greatest distinction between the Sling TV packages are the Disney-owned networks (Disney Channel, ESPN, ESPN 2, and ESPN 3) that come with Sling Orange.

 Of the 30 channels on Sling Orange, you’ll get live national networks such as A&E, AMC, IFC, Cartoon Network, CNN, Investigation Discovery, Newsy, the History Channel, and more.